-Result on Table 3 show male and female health workers level of knowledge of safety procedures.
+Result on Table 3 show male and female health worker’s level of knowledge of safety procedures.
 However, male have low knowledge on item 1, 5 and have moderate knowledge on item 2, 3 and 4 with overall hand hygiene knowledge (39.7%).
 The respondents have low knowledge on item 6-11 but have moderate knowledge on item 12.
 More so, on environmental control procedures items 13, 16.
 17. 18.
 19 and 20 have low knowledge while 14 and 15 have moderate knowledge.
 Furthermore, female, have low knowledge on only item1 but had moderate knowledge on all other item.
-On each of the adherence index, male have low knowledge on hand hygiene (37.7%), personal protective equipment and injection (37.5%) and environmental control procedures (37.
-6%) while female have moderate knowledge on hand hygiene ( 46.7%), personal protective equipment and injection (51.4% ) and environmental control ( 52.5%).
+On each of the adherence index, males have low knowledge on hand hygiene (37.7%), personal protective equipment and injection (37.5%) and environmental control procedures (37.
+6%) while females have moderate knowledge on hand hygiene ( 46.7%), personal protective equipment and injection (51.4% ) and environmental control ( 52.5%).

-Overall male have low knowledge of safety procedures (38.3%) and female (50.2%) have moderate knowledge.
+Overall, maleshave low knowledge of safety procedures (38.3%) whereas females (50.2%) have moderate knowledge.

 Table 4.
 Summary of ANOVA of Adherence to Safety Procedures among Health Workers in General Hospitals in Ebonyi State by Level of Education